 The Monastery of Chrysopigi, which dates to the 16th century, has a fascinating history and ranks as one of the intriguing hidden gems in Crete.

-The monastery was built during the time of the Venetians and was fortunate to be allowed to continue to thrive under Turkish rule.
+Built during the time of the Venetians, it was fortunate to be allowed to continue under Turkish rule.
 During the Greek Revolution in 1821, however, it was destroyed but quickly rebuilt.
 Then the Nazis occupied the space during World War II and left the monastery in ruins.

-In 1976, nuns reconstructed the monastery using the original stones and, still to this day, use the monastery as a convent.
+In 1976, nuns reconstructed the site using the original stones and still use the monastery as a convent.
 The hospitable Sisters welcome visitors who want to tour the grounds.

-Exploring the ancient archaeological site of Aptera is one of the best things to do around Chania, Crete – especially for history fans.
+Exploring the ancient archaeological site of Aptera is one of the best things to do around Chania, Crete.

-The ancient city is known to have existed in the 14th century BC – and it also plays a role in Greek mythology (as the place where the Sirens and Muses battled).
+The ancient city is known to have existed in the 14th century BC.
+It also plays a role in Greek mythology as the place where the Sirens and Muses battled.

 Excavations on the site have revealed numerous links to the past, including a 5th century BC temple, a large Roman cistern, Roman baths and a Roman theater.

 Quaint and quiet mountain villages are some of the best places to visit in Chania.
-A cluster of villages to the southeast of town in the Apokoronas District are some of the best villages near Chania.
+A cluster to the southeast in the Apokoronas District are some of the best villages near Chania.

 #40 Georgioupoli and Agios Nikolos Sea Chapel